José Manuel Abascal

 José Manuel Abascal Gómez (born 17 March 1958) is a former Spanish 1500 metres runner.

-He was born in Alceda, Cantabria.
-In 1982 he got the silver medal at the European Indoor Championship in 1500 m and the bronze medal in the same event at the European Outdoor Championship.
+In 1982, he received the silver medal at the European Indoor Championship in 1500 m and the bronze medal in the same event at the European Outdoor Championship.
 He won the bronze medal at the 1984 Summer Olympics.
 In 1986, he set a personal best of 3:31.13 min but he failed to qualify for the final in 1500 m European Championship.
 At the 1987 IAAF World Indoor Championships, Abascal also won a silver medal.